-Social media is a lot like the dating process.
-I want to be wooed by a company before receiving the direct message or wall post pushing a product or service.
+We want to be wooed by a company before receiving a direct message, chat bot, or pushy post about their product or service.

 So why then are business professionals skipping through the preliminary dating stages and going straight for the ring?